 Sleeping bags or sheets and blankets

-Before we traveled by van we did a lot of camping, so we have sleeping bags and tents.
+Before we traveled by van, we did a lot of camping, so we had sleeping bags and a tent.

 A good mattress is essential

 Being able to rest well is essential in your van journey.
-Whether you’re traveling in a small or large van, invest in a good folding or fixed mattress, but it’s comfortable and in line with your weight.
+It does not matter if you travel in a small or large van; invest in a good folding or fixed mattress, but a comfortable one according to your weight.

 Tools and others

-*Note: in high-volume vans, it is mandatory (at least in France) to carry a small fire extinguisher.
-My recommendation is to wear it in any type of Camper Van, it does not take up space and can save you from a bad unforeseen.
+*Note: in the big camper vans and RVs it is mandatory (at least in France) to carry a small fire extinguisher.
+I recommend carrying it in any Camper Van, RV, or Motorhome; it does not take up space and can save you from a bad unforeseen.

 Cable to connect your van